-The "whole school approach" ensures for the maintenance of the "24 Hour Curriculum" and individual support.
-Good use is made of local community based facilities for vocational and leisure activity.
+The "whole school approach" ensures for the maintenance of the "24 Hour Curriculum".
+Good use is made of communal facilities and individual support is provided accordingly.

-Discussion with all staff agreed that much attention is focused on the relationship between the educational programme and the care and welfare arrangements.
-The "whole school approach" of Wargrave House ensures that all information is appropriately shared and a smooth and seamless transition exists between the educational day and the residential care environment.
-All staff is involved in the gathering of information and informing the ongoing assessment and development of the care planning programme.
-Regular handover and weekly assessment of information exchange meetings provide a constant and effective level of communication and again underline support of the "24 hour curriculum".
+Discussion with staff agreed that much attention is focused on the relationship between the educational process and the care and welfare programme.
+The "whole school approach" of Wargrave House ensures that all information is appropriately shared and a smooth transition exists between the educational and caring process.
+All staff is involved in the gathering of information and informing the ongoing assessment and care planning programme.
+Regular (twice daily) handover and weekly information exchange meetings provide a constant and effective level of communication and support to the "24 hour curriculum".

-Care staff comments agreed that their contribution is routinely encouraged and that all incidents and issues are systematically discussed between care and educational colleagues and then incorporated into the assessment and development process.
+Care staffing comment underlined that their contribution is routinely encouraged and the extent to which all incidents and issues are systematically discussed between care and educational colleagues and incorporated into the planning process.